FOREX-Dollar dips as risk sentiment improves, bitcoin hits record high

 "At this stage, it looks like the dollar is lacking some catalysts to contain the ongoing correction, and any support to the greenback may need to come from a cool-off in the recent risk-on mood in markets," ING said.

-The Australian dollar AUD=D3, seen as a liquid proxy for risk appetite, gained 0.27% on the day to $0.7496, having hit its highest since July overnight.
+The Australian dollar AUD=D3, seen as a liquid proxy for risk appetite, gained 0.60% on the day to $0.7522, the highest since July 7.

 The Canadian dollar was higher on the day after the country's annual inflation rate accelerated to an 18-year high in September, putting the focus on the Bank of Canada ahead of a rate decision next week.

-The British pound GBP=D3 was down 0.05% at $1.3781 after data showed that British inflation slowed unexpectedly last month.
+The British pound GBP=D3 gained 0.30% in the day to $1.3831 after data showed that British inflation slowed unexpectedly last month.
 The figures did little to change expectations that the Bank of England will become the world's first major central bank to raise rates.

 ========================================================